 When you are selling a piece of commercial real estate, there are many things that you need to know to make sure the sale goes as smoothly as possible.
 One of the most important things to understand with tax on commercial real estate sale is the law and its application to commercial real estate transactions.

 This blog post will discuss what a commercial real estate property is, what a real estate sale is, what tax is, and how it works with real estate.
-We will also provide some tips on how to minimize your tax liability when selling commercial property.
+We will also provide some tips on how to minimize your tax liability when selling commercial lot.

 What is a Real Estate Transaction?